 Ways to promote gender equality in daily life

-While gender inequity can seem like an insurmountable problem, there are actions you can take to help close the gender gap and support the success of women and girls around the world.
+While advancing gender inequity can seem insurmountable, there are actions you can take to help close the gender gap and support the success of women and girls around the world.

 1. Help individual women succeed.